 Bears roam forests and are the most asocial of all mammals.
 They enjoy living in solitude.
-These creatures are highly adaptive, and will change their sleeping patterns when presented with an opportunity.
+These creatures are highly adaptive, and will change their behaviours to fit in with environmental changes.
 They thrive near human settlements, where they scavenge garbage cans at night.
-They get easily attracted by the smell of processed or cooked meats that humans prepare in their kitchens.
-They also enjoy stored honey or livestock feed.
+They get easily attracted by the smell of processed or cooked meats, stored honey or livestock feed.
 In the wild, they live in caves or burrows, and are known to go into extended sleep or hibernation during the winter months.

 Prevention & Treatment

-While dogs have been known to attack chickens and devour their young, they can be trained as puppies to live with your chickens to protect them.
+While dogs have been known to attack chickens and devour their young, they can be trained as puppies to leave the chickens alone and become livestock guardian dogs that will protect your flock and deter predators instead.
 Have at least two or three of them around your backyard.
 While there is no guarantee that bears will not intrude, guard dogs can be an effective deterrent.